yvonneyanyang/semantic-cache-demo/README.md

 - Stricter thresholds → fewer hits, lower risk of wrong reuse.

-- Looser thresholds → more hits; use the Jaccard topic gate (`tag-thr`) to control false reuse.
+- Looser thresholds → more hits; use the Jaccard topic gate (`--tag-thr`) to control false reuse.

 - To try other domains, change `--scenario` to `agri` or `finance`.